 He stated inactive live cod delivered from Asia to North America would become mushy and disgusting.
 Catfish in the tanks nip their tails, keeping them busy.
 “Dull and boring if we didn’t have someone biting at our fins,” he said, comparing Angela to a catfish.
 Henry W. Nevinson’s 1913 book “Essays in Rebellion” resembles Vince’s account.

-Max and Nev are longtime co-hosts.
+Max and Nev are long-time co-hosts.

-They worked well together because they had known one other for years before the show.
+Max Joseph and Nev Schulman get along well.
+They seemed to understand one another after solving case after case.
+They worked well together because they had known one another for years before the show.
 Joseph stated in a 2013 Female First interview, “Nev and his older brother, Rel, and I have known each other since we were 14… We’ve always collaborated creatively.”

 Schulman called Joseph for help with the show because they had worked together on films.
 MTV picked up the pilot after they enjoyed it.